fhem/UnitTest/install.md

 On Systems with low memory, use [cpanm](https://metacpan.org/pod/App::cpanminus) for installing the packages.

+2. You can use make for running the tests.
+There is a makefile which will prepare your fhem installation for running the tests.
+- stop any running fhem instance
-2. copy the module 98_UnitTests.pm into /opt/fhem/FHEM directory
+- copy the module into the fhem  directory /opt/fhem/FHEM

-3.Copy the test fhem.cfg provided in this repository for a minimal setup to your fhem directory.
-`cp test/fhem.cfg /opt/fhem/fhem-unittest.cfg`

-4. Start fhem with the provided config file
+- copy a minimal config file for fhem fhem_ut.cfg and start fhem with this configfile.
+- run the tests in the tests directory.
+They must be named <name of test>-definition.txt
+- cleans up logfiles
+- stop fhem

 Now you can start defining a unittest

 ```
 cd /opt/fhem
-perl fhem.pl fhem-unittest.cfg
+perl fhem.pl fhem.cfg
 ```

 ### Requirements for test-runner.sh ###
-Optional you can run tests from the commandline.
+You can run tests from the commandline.
+Make will do this for you automatic

 Currently test-runner searches logfiles in /opt/fhem.
 So you can install your test instance of fhem into a separate directoy but you must link the logfile to /opt/fhem
 Unit Testfiles are searched in the directory test.